pratikdatey/Pratik_model/README.md

 # Pratik_model
-- This package can be used in machine learning (Data Science) to check the performance of models.

 - The best thing about this package is that you don’t have to train and predict every classification or regression algorithm to check performance.
-This package directly gives you output performance on different models.
+- This package directly gives you output performance on different models.

-# How to use it
-- Check Lazyme_Package.ipynb file.

-- In Pratik_model
- there are two classes present which is smart_classifier(For Classification problems) and smart_regressor (for Regression problems).

 # Pratik_model for Classification:
  will check the performance on this Classification models:
 - Passive Aggressive Classifier
 - Decision Tree Classifier